ADD/ADHD

 The SHWC does not diagnose Attention Deficit Disorder/Attention Deficit Hyperactivity Disorder (ADD/ADHD); however, the SHWC does provide medication management for students with ADD/ADHD.

-Patients without a prior diagnosis of ADHD
+Students without a prior diagnosis of ADHD

-Patients will be referred to the UNT Psychology Clinic at Terrell Hall (940-565-2631) for evaluation.
-This testing has a charge and there may be a waiting list.
-Patients may also seek evaluation at a comparable community-based testing facility.
-If an ADHD diagnosis is supported after the testing results are reviewed, the patient will be scheduled for an initial evaluation appointment at the SHWC.
-If the results are not supportive or inconclusive for ADHD, further psychological testing and psychiatric evaluation will be recommended.
-If the results are suggestive of ADHD and other mental health conditions are present, then further psychiatric evaluation may be considered.
+• If the results are suggestive of ADHD and other mental health conditions are present, then further psychiatric evaluation may be considered.
 Students with complex mental health conditions and co-existing ADHD may be referred to a higher level of medical care than is available at the SHWC.

-Once all evaluations are completed, and the diagnosis of ADHD is diagnostically supported, treatment will be considered.
+• If test results support ADHD diagnosis, then treatment will be considered, and the student will be scheduled for an initial evaluation appointment at the SHWC.
 Treatment may include medication, counseling, and/or referral to the Office of Disability Access (ODA).
 Follow-up appointments are typically monthly for the first 3 months and then transition to every other month.
-Re-evaluation may be required at the provider’s discretion if indicated.
+Re-evaluation may be required at the provider's discretion if indicated

-Patients with a prior diagnosis and treatment for ADHD
+Students with a prior diagnosis and treatment for ADHD

 Prescriptions for controlled substance medications

-Drugs such as Adderall, Ritalin, and Vyvanse are classified as controlled substances and therefore have restrictions on how they can be prescribed.
+Drugs such as Adderall, Ritalin, and Vyvanse are classified as controlled substances and, therefore have restrictions on how they can be prescribed.

 • SHWC providers will only prescribe a one-month supply of controlled substances at a time and will not postdate prescriptions for controlled substances.